Continue with Facebook

 Topical cooling is a time-tested remedy for relieving itchiness.
 “Doing cold compresses,” one myHSteam member told another.

-The AAD suggests applying a cool, damp cloth or an ice pack to itchy spots for five to 10 minutes.
+The American Academy of Dermatology suggests applying a cool, damp cloth or an ice pack to itchy spots for five to 10 minutes.
 Products containing cooling agents like menthol — which comes from peppermint — or calamine can also help.
 You can also try cooling your moisturizer of choice in the refrigerator.

 Sweating and overheating can make HS symptoms worse.
-Limit activity when it’s hot or stay indoors — ideally where there’s air-conditioning.
+Limit activity when it’s hot or stay indoors, ideally in an air-conditioned space.
 Enjoy outdoor time in the morning or late afternoon when the sun isn’t as intense.

 In a pinch, a warm compress may relieve swelling and inflammation.
-To make one, run warm water over a clean washcloth, then wring out excess water and place it where you’re experiencing an itch for about 10 minutes.
+Run warm water over a clean washcloth, wring out the excess, and place the cloth on your itchy area for about 10 minutes.

-Although a lukewarm bath can provide relief from itchiness, you might find additional relief by adding certain ingredients.
+Although a lukewarm bath can help, you might get additional relief by adding certain ingredients.

-One option is colloidal oatmeal — that is, finely ground oatmeal.
-Researchers have found that colloidal oatmeal can help with chronic, itchy skin caused by skin conditions like eczema or psoriasis.
-It also has moisturizing and cleansing properties.
+Researchers have found that colloidal oatmeal — finely ground oatmeal — can help with chronic, itchy skin caused by skin conditions like eczema or psoriasis.
+Colloidal oatmeal also has moisturizing and cleansing properties.

 To prepare an oatmeal bath, finely grind about a cup of oatmeal and add it to a tub of lukewarm water.
 Soak for about 15 minutes.
 You can also buy over-the-counter oatmeal bath treatments.

-Some myHSteam members have found that Epsom salts baths provide relief.
+Some myHSteam members have found that baths with Epsom salts provide relief.
 Epsom salts are magnesium sulfate — magnesium is considered the active ingredient.
 The International Association of Hidradenitis Suppurativa Network recommends a warm bath with Epsom salts to relieve itchiness.

-Some over-the-counter anti-itch creams, ointments, wipes, and pads may help bring relief.
-In addition to menthol and calamine, other potentially helpful ingredients include:
+Some over-the-counter anti-itch creams, ointments, wipes, and pads may bring relief.
+In addition to menthol and calamine, potentially helpful ingredients include:

-Natural ingredients and over-the-counter medications may cause side effects or interfere with your current treatments.
+Natural ingredients and over-the-counter medications may cause side effects, like contact dermatitis, or interfere with your current treatments.
 Check with your doctor before adding a new treatment to your regimen, and make sure to read the directions carefully.

-Tight clothing — especially made from rough fabrics like wool or denim — can cause itchiness as it rubs against your skin.
+Tight clothing, especially in rough fabrics like wool or denim, can cause itchiness as it rubs against your skin.
 Look for loose clothing made from breathable, moisture-wicking fabrics, which draw wetness away from your body.

 Cotton can be a good choice.
 According to one study, clothing made from bamboo fibers is a better option.
-Bamboo is absorbent, hypoallergenic (unlikely to cause an allergic reaction or contact dermatitis), and less irritating to the skin.
+Bamboo is absorbent, hypoallergenic (unlikely to cause an allergic reaction or contact dermatitis), and less irritating.

-One member said they further reduce irritation using liners.
-“I use panty liners.
-I stick about three to four of them on my panties.
-They help with friction, absorb the drainage, and don’t irritate my skin like the bandages do,” they wrote.
+One member said they further reduce irritation using liners: “I use panty liners.
+I stick about three or four of them on my panties.
+They help with friction, absorb the drainage, and don’t irritate my skin like the bandages do.”

-Pain and itchiness from HS can be stressful — and unfortunately, stress can worsen your itchiness, according to the AAD.
-Consider stress-relieving activities to put your mind at ease, which may provide some physical relief.
+Pain and itchiness from HS can be stressful — and stress can worsen itchiness, according to the American Academy of Dermatology.
+Stress-relief techniques that may put your mind at ease and also provide some physical relief include:

 You can also speak with your doctor about counseling or medication if you suspect you have anxiety or depression.

-If you feel like your doctor isn’t a good fit for you, you can always look for another doctor who specializes in HS.
-A specialist familiar with HS can provide you with valuable insights, guidance, and appropriate treatment options.
-They may have a deeper understanding of the condition and are more likely to be up-to-date on recent HS research and treatments.
-This can greatly benefit how your condition is managed and potentially lead to better outcomes.
+If you feel like your healthcare provider isn’t a good fit, you can always look for another doctor who specializes in HS.
+A specialist familiar with HS can offer valuable insights, guidance, and appropriate treatment options, which can greatly benefit how your condition is managed and may lead to better outcomes.
+A specialist may have a deeper understanding of the condition and be more up-to-date on recent HS research and treatments, such as some promising new therapies being tested by the U.S. Food and Drug Administration (FDA).

 Have you discovered any effective strategies for reducing itchiness associated with HS?
-Share your tips and experiences in a comment below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 Become a member to get even more